mitchelllisle/data-privacy-papers/README.md

 communication resources limit the deployment of large AI models over distributed wireless networks.
 This paper provides a comprehensive overview of privacy, security, and trustworthy for distributed wireless large AI model (WLAM).
-In particular, the detailed privacy and security are analysis for distributed WLAM is fist revealed.
+In particular, a detailed privacy and security are analysis for distributed WLAM is fist revealed.
 The classifications and theoretical findings about privacy and security in distributed WLAM are discussed.
 Then the trustworthy and ethics for implementing distributed WLAM are described.
-Finally, the comprehensive applications of distributed WLAM is provided in the aspect of electromagnetic signal processing.</p>
+Finally, the comprehensive applications of distributed WLAM are presented in the context of electromagnetic signal processing.</p>
   </details>
 </div>